Sndrahel/Back-AND-Better/README.md

   - Session section will be updated with more information.
 - About Page:
   - Will be updated with more information about the specific instructors.
+  - Will be updated with reviews from present and former members.

 ---
 ## Implementation and Process: